Mark Waugh: Involvement with bookmakers

 On the 1994 tour of Pakistan, Waugh claimed that along with Warne and Tim May, he was offered A$200,000 to underperform by Pakistan captain Saleem Malik.
 The offer was in regard to an ODI played in Rawalpindi on 22 October.
 Waugh says he rejected the bribe and went on to score 121* from 134 deliveries in the match.
 The trio signed a statement in early 1995 stating their claims, which were forwarded to the ICC.
 In October 1995, a Pakistan Cricket Board inquiry led by former Pakistan Supreme Court judge Fakhruddin G. Ebrahim ruled that the allegations, "are not worthy of any credence and must be rejected as unfounded".
 Further, he stated that they "appear to have been concocted".

 However, during the 1998 tour of Pakistan, the issue was again raised, as the Government of Pakistan had initiated a separate judicial inquiry into general issues regarding the performance of the Pakistani team and allegations of illegal betting by past and former players.
 Waugh, along with his captain Mark Taylor and ACB CEO Malcolm Speed, were summoned to Lahore by PCB CEO Majid Khan to appear before an inquiry led by Justice Malik Mohammed Qayyum.

 In December 1998, prior to the Adelaide Test match against England, news broke that Waugh and Warne were involved with "John" four years earlier and had been fined by the ACB.
 Both players were required to make public statements acknowledging that they had been, "naive and stupid" and reasserting that they were not involved in corruption.
 The players were widely condemned by the media and public, with Prime Minister of Australia John Howard stating that he felt an "intense feeling of disappointment".
 Former Test player Neil Harvey called for both players to be banned.
 In May 2000, the PCB banned Malik for life, after a recommendation from the Qayyum investigation, which concluded that Malik had attempted to bribe Waugh, Warne and May.

 After cricket

-In 2002, he did a brief stint as Nine Network cricket commentator during the 3-match Australia-Pakistan ODI series.
+In 2002, Waugh did a brief stint as Nine Network cricket commentator during the 3-match Australia-Pakistan ODI series.

 Waugh was previously a commentator on Network Ten for the Big Bash as well as a national selector.
 In 2018, Ten lost the rights to the Big Bash.

 He was named as an opening batsman in Australia's "greatest ever ODI team."
-He was also inducted into the Australian Hall of Fame by the CA in 2014.
+He was also inducted into the Australian Hall of Fame by CA in 2014.

 In 2018–19, Waugh joined Adam Gilchrist as a cricket commentator for Fox Sports.

 After separating from Sue Porter - his partner of 17 years in 2004 - he then married Sydney Cup-winning thoroughbred trainer Kim Waugh (née Moore) on 9 April 2005.